 Why Middle School Sucks for Most Students

-My name is Jessie, I’m SOAR® Learning’s Marketing Systems Engineer, and I vividly recall the first days of middle school.
+My name is Kylie, I’m SOAR® Learning’s Marketing Systems Engineer, and I vividly recall the first days of middle school.
 Like many students’ first experience…it sucked!
 Here’s why…

 Like lots of students I loved fifth grade, being the oldest and coolest kids in school was so fun.
 My teacher cared about me, I had known my friends for years, and I had been sitting at the same lunch table since I was 5 years old.
 Everything was smooth sailing.